Congress can act now to lower drug prices

-Drug prices have become a top issue for people of every region, demographic, and ideology, polls consistently show.
-One in four seniors say it’s difficult to afford their medicines, and 80 percent of Americans consider prescription drug costs unreasonable.
+Drug prices have become a top issue for people of every region, demographic and ideology, polls consistently show.
+One in 4 seniors say it’s difficult to afford their medicines, and 80% of Americans consider prescription drug costs unreasonable.
 Price hikes year after year exceed any justifiable metric.

 The Prescription Drug Pricing Reduction Act of 2019, passed over the summer by a bipartisan two-thirds majority of our committee, would lower beneficiaries’ premiums by $6 billion, reduce their out-of-pocket costs by $25 billion, and even lower drug prices in the commercial market, an analysis by the Congressional Budget Office has found.

 It would accomplish all this by improving Medicare Part D (the drug-insurance program).
 Part D’s complex structure currently assigns responsibility for costs in various ways across the different phases of the benefit.
-In the initial phase, after a deductible, insurance companies and their pharmacy-benefit managers are responsible for 75 percent of the drug’s cost, while the beneficiary pays 25 percent.
-Once a beneficiary has spent a moderate amount and reaches the so-called doughnut-hole phase – a coverage gap – the insurance plan covers only five percent, the drug maker is required to provide a 70 percent discount and the patient covers 25 percent.
-Finally, for beneficiaries with very high prescription costs, there is the catastrophic phase, in which the insurer pays 15 percent, the patient pays five percent, and the federal government picks up the remaining 80 percent.
+In the initial phase, after a deductible, insurance companies and their pharmacy-benefit managers are responsible for 75% of the drug’s cost, while the beneficiary pays 25%.
+Once a beneficiary has spent a moderate amount and reaches the so-called doughnut-hole phase — a coverage gap — the insurance plan covers only 5%, the drugmaker is required to provide a 70% discount and the patient covers 25%.
+Finally, for beneficiaries with very high prescription costs, there is the catastrophic phase, in which the insurer pays 15%, the patient pays 5% and the federal government picks up the remaining 80%.

 Our legislation would simplify this structure.
 Beneficiaries’ out-of-pocket expenses would be capped at $3,100 annually, bringing much-needed relief to those who rely on insulin, for instance, or who are being treated with an expensive cancer drug.
 All Medicare beneficiaries would have peace of mind from knowing they would never need to go bankrupt paying for medicines.